oicr-gsi/shesmu/docs/algebraicguide.md

 Elsewhere in the Rust program, `Foo::Something(some_string)` can be used to create a new value.
-For Shesmu, the same approach is taken where the different members in a algebraic type have names to help sort them out.
+For Shesmu, the same approach is taken where the different members in an algebraic type have names to help sort them out.

 In many languages, including Java, types have a particular name that defines them.
 For instance, if we create these two classes: